flaravn/rfcs/tech/0000-minicrates.md

 # Summary
 [summary]: #summary

-A minicrate is a module that is not statically linked to the parent crate, but rather built individually as a dynamic library that can be later loaded by the parent crate through many means such as:
+A minicrate is a module that is not statically linked to the parent crate, like normal modules normally do, but rather built individually as a dynamic library that can be later loaded by the parent crate through many means such as:
 - trough the `dlopen` crate
 - trough WebAssembly, which is the only way to do this on systems where W^X security policies are enabled ([Android >=SDK29 (Android >=10)](https://developer.android.com/about/versions/10/behavior-changes-10#execute-permission), [Apple Silicon MacOS](https://developer.apple.com/documentation/apple-silicon/porting-just-in-time-compilers-to-apple-silicon), proprieritary gaming consoles, and many others.